halhope/minimal-media-player/Linux/readme.md

 ![button_permissions](/Linux/images/button_permissions.png)

-Select Advanced Permissions and uncheck "Run in terminal" to prevent one from opening.
+Select Advanced Options at the Application tab and uncheck "Run in terminal" to prevent one from opening.

 ![advanced_permissions](/Linux/images/advanced_permissions.png)

 Give the application a title and define the path(s) accordingly.

-In my case, it's in a hidden directory (preceded by a dot) in my home directory.

 Note that on most Linux systems, the application path will just be `/bin/bash`.